Science

 Metabolic health (blood sugar, lipids, thyroid, etc.)

-Several studies suggest that ashwagandha may improve certain aspects of metabolic health , including influencing blood sugar, lipid profile and thyroid function.
+Several studies suggest that ashwagandha may improve certain aspects of metabolic health, including influencing blood sugar, lipid profile and thyroid function.

-Blood sugar and diabetes:
+Blood sugar and diabetes :

 - Ashwagandha has traditionally been used to regulate blood sugar levels, and clinical data is beginning to support a moderate anti-diabetic effect.
 A systematic review and meta-analysis showed that ashwagandha supplementation significantly lowers fasting blood glucose and HbA1c levels (glycated hemoglobin) in patients with diabetes or insulin resistance.
-These improvements suggest better control of average blood glucose levels with ashwagandha.
-For example, some individual studies report a reduction in fasting blood glucose levels of –10 to –15 mg/dL compared to placebo after a few months of treatment
+These improvements suggest better control of average blood sugar levels with ashwagandha.
+For example, some individual studies report a reduction in fasting blood sugar levels of –10 to –15 mg/dL compared to placebo after a few months of treatment

 (although these numbers vary depending on initial blood sugar levels).

-- Improvements in lipid profile have been reported with ashwagandha.
-In trials in overweight or stressed adults, taking ashwagandha (300–600 mg/day for 8–12 weeks) resulted in a decrease in total cholesterol and LDL cholesterol compared to placebo.
-One review noted in particular a significant reduction in LDL (“bad cholesterol”) and total cholesterol in several studies.
+- Improvements in lipid profile have been reported with ashwagandha.In trials of overweight or stressed adults, taking ashwagandha (300–600 mg/day for 8–12 weeks) resulted in a decrease in total cholesterol and LDL cholesterol compared to placebo.
+One review in particular notes a significant reduction in LDL (" bad cholesterol ”) and total cholesterol in several studies.

-- Similarly, a beneficial effect on triglycerides has been mentioned: at least one clinical study reports a significant reduction in plasma triglycerides under ashwagandha versus placebo.
+- Similarly, a beneficial effect on triglycerides has been mentioned : at least one clinical study reports a significant reduction in plasma triglycerides under ashwagandha versus placebo.

-- These hypolipidemic effects could result from the antioxidant action of ashwagandha (reduction of lipid peroxidation nutritionandmetabolism.biomedcentral.com ), improved thyroid function (see below), and reduced cortisol (excess cortisol can elevate lipids).
+- These hypolipidemic effects could result from the antioxidant action of ashwagandha (reduction of lipid peroxidation nutritionandmetabolism.biomedcentral.com), improved thyroid function (see below), and reduced cortisol (excess cortisol can elevate lipids).
 Overall, ashwagandha appears to promote a healthier cardiometabolic profile, which may ultimately reduce cardiovascular risks, although this link remains to be validated.

 The results showed that ashwagandha normalizes thyroid hormones significantly compared to placebo.